 Under the experienced guidance of The Boyle staff we use our High Ropes Course or River environment (depending on the time of year and weather!) as a tool to facilitate bonding through hands-on shared experiences.

 Fun team challenges are planned for after the High Ropes, focusing on communication skills, co-operation and leadership.
 Filled with laughter and smiles, this is a fabulous family bonding opportunity, as well as connecting with other adventurers.

-The young ones will go on a night adventure activity with our staff for an hour, while the parents can "network" around the campfire.
+The kids will go on a night adventure activity with our staff for an hour, while the parents can network around the campfire.
 Everyone comes together again for a hands-on camp oven Wild Pizza night.
-Create your own dough-based pizza with your child and delight at the taste sensation of a campfire pizza as you relax around the fire.
+Create your own dough-based pizza with your daughter and delight at the taste sensation of a campfire pizza as you relax around the fire.

 Please feel free to give us a call on 03 315 7082 or email firstname.lastname@example.org for more information.

 FREQUENTLY ASKED QUESTIONS:

 The cost is $304 for each Parent/Child Pair